- Search The Registry

 *Lynn Whitfield was born on this date in 1953.
 She is a Black actress.

-From Louisiana, Whitfield made her film debut in Dr. Detroit in 1983.
+From Baton Rouge, Louisiana, Whitfield made her film debut in Dr. Detroit in 1983.
 Three years later, she played the title character in the fact-based TV movie Johnnie Mae Gibson: FBI, the story of the first Black female FBI agent.
 After gaining recognition for her work in several TV dramas, including The Women of Brewster Place (1990), Whitfield won an Emmy award and international acclaim for her starring performance in the HBO biopic The Josephine Baker Story 1991.

 Whitfield subsequently split her efforts between TV and film, working in Eve's Bayou (1997) as a family matriarch struggling with her husband's infidelity.
 In 1999, she earned an NAACP Image Award nomination for her work in Oprah Winfrey Presents The Wedding.
 All Movie Guide Lynn Whitfield gained recognition in the landmark television production of Ntozake Shange's poetic panorama of the African American female experience "For Colored Girls Who Have Considered Suicide/When the Rainbow Is Enuf."